tombenner/ru/README.md

 5
 ```

-In addition to the methods provided by Ruby Core and Active Support, Rushed provides other methods for performing transformations, like `each_line`, `files`, and `grep`.
+In addition to the methods provided by Ruby Core and Active Support, Ru provides other methods for performing transformations, like `each_line`, `files`, and `grep`.
 See [Methods](#methods) for more.

 Examples
 --------

-Let's compare the readability and conciseness of Rushed relative to existing tools:
+Let's compare the readability and conciseness of Ru relative to existing tools:

 #### Center lines